patrickbwarren/transam-triton/EMULATOR.md

 This describes the fork of Robin Stuart's Triton emulator which is available in a [GitHub repository](https://github.com/woo-j/triton).
-Some features have been added and few small improvements have been made to reflect better the actual hardware.
+Some features have been added and some small changes have been made to reflect better the actual hardware.
 The emulator is targetted towards the Level 7.2 firmware (Monitor and BASIC), and the Triton Resident Assembly Language Package (TRAP).
 Level 7.2 documentation